 My friend’s wife’s unconditional love “As Is” was the thread that sewn two hearts together, forever.
-Paradoxically, loving a husband “As Is” transforms a husband to willingly want to be the better man.
+Paradoxically, loving a husband “As Is” transforms a husband to willingly want to be a better man.
 The man a wife so devoutly wished for on her Wedding Day.

-Perhaps, if we loved each other as God loves us, we would find the joy that we are seeking?
+If we loved each other as God loves us, we would find the Joy that we are seeking.

-Perhaps, unconditional “As is” Love reaps incalculable ROI (Return on Investment)?
+Unconditional “As is” Love reaps incalculable ROI (Return on Investment).
 It’s timeless…and priceless.